Wang Qiang (tennis): 2018: Asian Games gold, two WTA Tour titles, world No. 20

-2019: First Grand Slam quarterfinal, top 15 debut and career-high ranking
+2019: First major quarterfinal, top 15 debut and career-high ranking

 Seeded 21st at the Australian Open (her first ever seeding at a Grand Slam tournament), Wang defeated Fiona Ferro and Aleksandra Krunić, and then lost to 13th seed Anastasija Sevastova.
 This was her best performance to date at the tournament.
 At Indian Wells, she defeated 16th seed Elise Mertens and reached the fourth round, losing to the Canadian wildcard (and eventual champion) Bianca Andreescu.
 In Miami, she reached the quarterfinals, where she lost to second seed Simona Halep.
 At the Prague Open, she was seeded third, reaching the quarterfinals and then lost to Bernarda Pera.
 Wang failed to advance past the second round at any tournament during the clay-court season, losing in the first round at Madrid and Rome, and losing in the second round at Strasbourg and the French Open.

 At the Birmingham Classic, she defeated Lauren Davis and then lost to Venus Williams in the second round.
-She subsequently withdrew from the Eastbourne International.
-At Wimbledon, she was seeded 15th.
-She defeated Vera Lapko and Tamara Zidanšek, and then lost to Elise Mertens in the third round.
-This was her best result at the tournament to date.
+Wang subsequently withdrew from the Eastbourne International.
+Seeded 15th at the Wimbledon Championships, she defeated Vera Lapko and Tamara Zidanšek, before losing to Elise Mertens in the third round.
+This was her best performance at this major tournament to date.

-She achieved a series of new career-high rankings over the course of the year, achieving the world No. 15 ranking prior to Wimbledon.
+She achieved a series of new career-high rankings over the course of the year, achieving the world No. 15 position prior to Wimbledon.

-Seeded 18th at the US Open, Wang defeated Caroline Dolehide, Alison Van Uytvanck, and Fiona Ferro to advance to the second week of a Grand Slam event for the first time.
+Seeded 18th at the US Open, Wang defeated Caroline Dolehide, Alison Van Uytvanck, and Fiona Ferro to advance to the second week of a major event for the first time.
 She then upset tournament favorite and world No. 2, Ash Barty, in the fourth round, her first victory over a top-three player, to advance to her first Grand Slam quarterfinal.
 She became just the fifth Chinese player in history, after Li Na, Zheng Jie, Peng Shuai, and Zhang Shuai, to reach a Grand Slam singles quarterfinal, and the third to do so at the US Open, after Li and Peng.
 However, she heavily lost to eventual runner-up Serena Williams in straight sets, winning just one game.
 After the tournament, she rose six places to reach another new career high of world No. 12, becoming the second-highest ranked Chinese singles player in history.

 Wang struggled following the US Open though, managing just two match wins on the Asian hard courts, one in Wuhan and the other in Tianjin.
 After failing to qualify or receive a wildcard for the Elite Trophy, she finished the year ranked No. 29, her second consecutive year inside the top 30.